 If you've been injured in a rideshare car accident, it may be in your best interest to speak with a lawyer about your legal rights and options.
 Whether it is from the at-fault driver or from the rideshare company, you should receive fair compensation for the injuries you have suffered.

-New York rideshare car accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP can help.
+The New York rideshare car accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are here to help.
 Call us at (212) 986-7353 for a free, comprehensive and confidential consultation.